Keep up to date with the School of Medicine's MBBS curriculum review

 The members of the Curriculum Review Project Board are:

-- Mr Martin Lupton, Associate Dean and Head of Undergraduate Medicine
+- Mr Martin Lupton, Vice Dean (Education) and Head of Undergraduate Medicine

 - Dr Joanne Harris, Deputy Head of Undergraduate Medicine